Staff and service is great. Wait time needs tweaking for sure. Popular place.

 The best treatment for squamous cell carcinoma depends on several factors: the type of squamous cell carcinoma, the location of the skin cancer, and your health and medical conditions.
 Your dermatologist can assess your skin cancer and develop an individualized treatment plan to meet your goals and specific needs.

 When appropriate, Mohs surgery offers the highest cure rate among all treatments.
 99% of all squamous cell carcinomas can be cured with Mohs Surgery.
-This technique preserves your normal skin, only removing the skin cancer, minimizing scarring and maximizing your cosmetic outcome.
+This technique preserves your normal skin, removing only the cancer, minimizing scarring, and maximizing your cosmetic outcome.
 Mohs surgery is the most advanced treatment for squamous cell carcinoma.

 When is it appropriate to treat a squamous cell carcinoma with Mohs Surgery?

-3. If it is greater than 2 cm (0.78 inches) located anywhere on your body
+• If it is greater than 2 cm (0.78 inches), located anywhere on your body

 Mohs Surgery & Mohs Procedure St. Louis